Category Archives: Trauma

 Right now, you may be at the part of your journey where you have discovered that you are wanting more or even less.
 You may have lost your motivation or inspiration.
 You may be burnt out or overwhelmed.
 You may be leaking emotionally and much stuff is coming to the surface waiting for your discovery, acknowledgement, and healing.
 You may be comparing or desperately trying to create a bucket list.
 Your insecurities may be screaming and your career may be looking at a different you than when you first started, causing you to feel a change is necessary.
 Whether you are 22 or 42, or even 62, you are coming to the realization that there is more to life but the only one that can fulfill you is God.
 And the only one who needs you to heal the most is you because you are with you and in your skin 24-7.

 I think when you get to this part of the journey, you are really looking for you.
 Who are you really?
 And what do you need here on out as you heal, grow and prepare for new seasons in your life.
 It is time to get back to self.
 Meet your authentic self.
 See yourself the way God does.
 Live life where His voice is first and yours is second.

 Getting back to self requires unlearning old things that need to be unlearned.
 It requires healing, humility, honesty, and patience.
 It requires also analyzing and sometimes resetting your motives and intentions.
 It requires self-care, self-love, and setting boundaries.
-It requires being vulnerable and healing the little person inside from the trauma you have endured since the beginning of your existence.
+It requires being vulnerable and healing the little person inside from the trauma you have endured since birth or even since the womb.
 It requires time and work as well as acknowledging all of you, including your flaws and parts that you feel are unlovable.
 It requires gratitude and making peace with self where necessary.
 It requires allowing God to help you to navigate through your healing journey.

 It requires you to be present and you to be you, the you God knew before you were even in your mother’s womb and the you He desired and destined for you to be.